Shad152/Git_Starters/README.md

 19. `git remote rename <oldname> <newname>` -> This command renames the remote connection.

 20. `git add .` -> This command will add all files from working area to staging area.

+21. `git pull <remote name> <branch name>` -> download the latest changes from the branch of the mentioned remote to your local repo.